 - Physical distribution, dispersion, and dilution of petroleum (oil and gas), its constituents, and associated contaminants (e.g., dispersants) under the action of physical oceanographic processes, air sea interactions, and tropical storms.

 - Chemical evolution and biological degradation of the petroleum/dispersant systems and subsequent interaction with coastal, open-ocean, and deep-water ecosystems.

 - Environmental effects of the petroleum/dispersant system on the sea floor, water column, coastal waters, beach sediments, wetlands, marshes, and organisms; and the science of ecosystem recovery.

 - Technology developments for improved response, mitigation, detection, characterization, and remediation associated with oil spills and gas releases.

 - Impact of oil spills on public health including behavioral, socioeconomic, environmental risk assessment, community capacity and other population health considerations and issues.

 In order to fill a funding gap in critical data acquisition, a Request for Proposals was released to support continuity of observations and sampling and for initiation of emergent, e.g., time sensitive, observations and sampling during July 1, 2011 to September 30, 2011.
 Also available was two months of support for ancillary work, i.e., to catalogue the observations and samples and prepare them for availability to the wider community.
 Seventeen awards were made to sustain or initiate critical observations and sampling related to the DWH oil spill.

-For Program Years 5-7, ‘Save the Date’ information can be found here.
+For Program Years 6-8, more information can be found here.